martincipriano/hintr/readme.md

 == Description ==

-**Hintr** is a WordPress plugin designed to improve search experiences by providing search suggestions.
+**Hintr** is a WordPress plugin designed to improve search by providing lightning-fast suggestions.
-Easily configure which post types and metadata are used as the source for suggestions directly from the WordPress admin panel.
+Easily configure what post types to search in.
+Aside from searching the keyword from the post title, configure to search the keyword in specific post metadata like price, sku, serial number, etc.

 **Features:**
-- Select specific post types for search suggestions.
+- Select the post type to source suggestions effortlessly.
-- Fine-tune search suggestions by choosing metadata fields.
+- Refine search suggestions by targeting keywords within a post's metadata.
+- Customize behavior for different search input fields using data attributes.
-- Lightweight and highly configurable.
+- Lightweight and highly configurable, ensuring seamless integration.

 This plugin is perfect for blogs, e-commerce sites, or any WordPress site that can benefit from enhanced search capabilities.